mortylabs/mqtt2influx/README.md

 Environment variables such as server names, port, credentials etc can be configured in .env for convenience if running from the command line.

-A text file "topics.txt" holds a map of MQTT topics to subscribe to and the associated Influx measurement name:
+A text file "topics.txt" holds a map of MQTT topics to subscribe to and the associated Influx measurement name:<BR>
 *topics.txt*
 MY_TOPIC1 SHORT_NAME1
 MY_TOPIC2 SHORT_NAME2